To locate book materials in the Mardigian Library Catalog start at the Mardigian Library Homepage. Then locate the following link:

 Conduct your desired searches.

 Evaluate the material with some of the criteria below.
 Browse your selections.
-The best way to actually determine if a print book is useable is to locate it from the shelves so as to thumb through the item.
-Also, while there, you can browse the shelves around the item possibly finding related material.
+The best way to actually determine if an item is useable is to locate it from the shelves so as to thumb through the item.
+Also, while there you can browse the shelves around the item possibly finding related material.

 You can also extend your search to MeLCat on any search return page by linking to MeLCat

 MeLCat is a statewide network of libraries that you can utilize.
 The process for borrowing is outlined when you link into MeLCat and the best thing about this is the item is shipped to the Mardigian Library.
 So, many more materials are available to you than just the materials in the Mardigian Library collection.

 The criteria for evaluating book materials is not drastically different than evaluating article materials so you will see criteria here that you may also see when you get to evaluating articles: